This post may contain affiliate links. Please read our full Disclosure Policy.

 Gathering Your Peonies

-• Cut the peony flowers at the optimal time!
+1. Cut the peony flowers at the optimal time!
 For this technique to work, you cannot use just any peony.
-The optimal peony for this technique is a bloom that is still mostly closed, but not tightly closed!
-When you feel the peony it should feel like a marshmallow.
+The best peony for this technique is one that is still mostly closed but not tightly closed!
+When you feel the peony, it should feel like a marshmallow.

-• Place the cleaned-up peonies on the plastic wrap.
-You can place the peonies individually or have a few going in opposite directions on the plastic wrap.
+2. Place the cleaned-up peonies on the plastic wrap.
+You can position them individually or arrange a few peonies going in opposite directions for a visually appealing layout.

-• Place the wrapped-up peonies into a resealable bag.
-Remove as much of the air from the bag as possible.
+3. Place the wrapped-up peonies in a resealable plastic bag.
+Squeeze out as much air as possible before sealing the bag shut.

 Reviving the Peonies